ANSANJAY/KernelProcessManagement/2_print_tasks/readme.md

 # **Tasks**

-In the Linux kernel, processes are more often referred to as tasks.
-Each of these tasks is managed by a special data structure called `struct task_struct`.
+In the Linux kernel, `processes are more often referred to as tasks`.

+- Each of these tasks is managed by a special data structure called `struct task_struct`.
 - The kernel organizes all the tasks into a `circular doubly linked list ` known as the `task list`.
 - This structure enables efficient scheduling and management of tasks.

 The `task_struct` is a comprehensive data structure which contains a vast array of information about a specific process.

+- Size of `task_struct` is about **1.3kb**.

 - Among the numerous fields in this structure, some of the most frequently accessed are the
 ----